willhk10/RobotArm/README.md

 ## Progress made -

 * William and Lucas congregated for one final time at William's house to complete our project.
-* We came to the consensus that we would rather have a finished project with not all of the components rather than having to create a memorial for our project becuase we were unable to create a finished project. had to make the decision to remove various aspects of the project
+* We came to the consensus that we would rather have a finished project with not all of the components, than a memorial for an incomplete project.
+Furthermore, in order to create a finished project we had to remove less important aspects such as the counterweight and the LCD screen.

 # [BACK TO TOP](#RobotArm)